farzinh/Digispark-FlashMemory-Duckduino/README.md

 # Build:
-This Ardunio code can steal all passwords from Windows 7/8/8.1/10 OS with a Visual Basic Script and Procdump that are in a flash memory.
+This Ardunio code can steal so many information about your target machine from Windows 7/8/8.1/10 OS with a Visual Basic Script and Procdump that are in a flash memory.

 # Digispark configuration :